abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol2-ex5.md

 ## Task 1: Update Azure Local

-1. Navigate to Azure Local resource named **localboxcluster** from Azure-Local resource group.
+1. Navigate to the Azure Local resource named **localboxcluster** from the Azure-Local resource group.

 2. In the Azure Local page, select **Updates (1)** under **Operations (2)** from left menu.

    ![](media/hci24-11a.png)

-3. From Updates pane, click on **One-time update**.
+3. From the Updates pane, click on **One-time update**.

    ![](media/hci24-12a.png)